Skip to main content

 Common questions

 Only add ingredients you want to cost accurately.
 If you use a stem occasionally and don’t need to track its price, you can leave it out.
-But for your core flowers and materials, having them in the system means your recipes and quotes are always accurate.
+But for your core flowers and materials, having them in Digital Florists means your recipes and quotes are always accurate.

 New quotes and recipes will use the updated price.
 Any quotes you’ve already sent to clients keep their original prices, so there’s no risk of changing a price mid-negotiation.